gargvasu/AirX/README.md

 # AirX
-AirX is an Online Flight Booking System developed as an assignment for One Direct Hiring.
+AirX is an Online Flight Booking System developed as an assignment by One Direct Hiring.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.